 Today is World Multiple Sclerosis Day.
 We thought we would commemorate that day by describing the role the Physical Therapist Assistant has in treating patients afflicted with multiple sclerosis (MS).
 It's the kind of work that our students in the Physical Therapist Assistant schools at 10 of our 16 Concorde campuses train for each and every day.
 It's the kind of fulfilling work you only get through improving the quality of life of patients under your care.

 To find out more about how the Physical Therapist Assistant helps MS patients, we sought the tutelage of Veronica Nieto, PTA Program Director at Concordes campus in Miramar, Fla.

 How the Physical Therapist Assistant works with MS patients

-The Physical Therapist Assistant commonly works with patients diagnosed with MS to restore physical function due to impairments such as muscle weakness, numbness, minor visual disturbances and extreme fatigue.
-Additionally, about 80 percent of patients with MS experience pain that might affect function and cause decreased desire to perform physical activity.
-Because MS involves upper motor neurons, specific functions such as spasticity, abnormal flexor and extensor synergistic patterns and loss of autonomic control will also occur, requiring involvement of the Physical Therapist Assistant.
+The Physical Therapist Assistant commonly works with patients diagnosed with MS to restore physical function due to impairments such as muscle weakness, numbness, minor visual disturbances, and extreme fatigue.
+Additionally, about 80 percent of patients with MS experience pain that might affect the function and cause decreased desire to perform physical activity.
+Because MS involves upper motor neurons, specific functions such as spasticity, abnormal flexor, and extensor synergistic patterns and loss of autonomic control will also occur, requiring the involvement of the Physical Therapist Assistant.